ksuzuki-source/COMP3000-FinalYearProject-/README.md

 # COMP3000-FinalYearProject-

-This is a repository for Final Year Project.
+This is a repository for Final Year Project of Kohei Suzuki.

 Supervisor: Martin Read